danielpaulus/quicktime_video_hack/README.md

 - You can record video and audio as raw h264 and wave audio in the Apple demonstration mode (Device shows 9:41am, full battery and no cellphone carrier in the status bar)
 - Also you can just grab device audio as wave, ogg or mp3 without the Apple demonstration mode now 🎉
 - You can use custom Gstreamer Pipelines to transcode the AV data into whatever you like

-## 1.2 What's next?

-I will work on stabilizing Linux support next.
-On my current ubuntu box I need to disable the Camera mode, kill usbmuxd and restart the tool like 20 times before it works.
-It's really hard to get going.
-Also, let me know if you have ideas what needs to be added.

 ## 2. Installation